 Attendance at school is vital to a student's academic progress and success.
 School personnel will ensure that appropriate outreach, intervention and support are provided for students who exhibit attendance problems that may manifest themselves as truancy or patterns of unexcused absence or educational neglect.

-In cases of truancy, school personnel must meet with the student and parent in order to determine needed supports and an appropriate course of action which may include, but is not limited to: an intervention, referral for counseling, and/or referral to after-school programs.
+In cases of truancy, school personnel must meet with the student and parent in order to determine needed supports and an appropriate course of action, which may include, but is not limited to an intervention, referral for counseling, referral to after-school programs, and/or other community based resources.